surecam-01/surecam-api-test/README.md

 ## POSTMAN COLLECTION

-This repository contains a [Postman Collection](https://github.com/surecam-01/surecam-api-test/blob/main/public/default/SURECAM.postman_collection.json) (v2.1.0) with 18 paramterized requests that can be imported into the [Postman API Platform](https://www.postman.com/downloads/) desktop application.
+This repository contains a [Postman Collection](https://github.com/surecam-01/surecam-api-test/blob/main/public/default/SURECAM.postman_collection.json) (v2.1.0) with 18 paramterized requests that can be imported in to the [Postman API Platform](https://www.postman.com/downloads/) desktop application.
 This collection enables one to interact seamelessly with the basic surecam-api-test RESTful API functionality using a `Bearer <token>` (unless noted).